[Trigger warning: racist and anti-Semitic hate speech.]

 Associate Professor of English Molly McGlennen, who helped found Native American Studies at Vassar (a correlate sequence in the American Studies Program), called on the audience to remember indigenous people like the Wappinger tribe of the Hudson Valley.
 She remarked, “I want to center indigenous peoples today in our resistance, because we cannot create these spaces to gather and organize without recognizing indigenous people’s histories of colonial violence and continued presence on this continent and on this very tract of land.”
 She then read a poem entitled “Vigilance” that she wrote for “The World After Jan.
 20, 2017,” an exhibit at Vassar’s Palmer Gallery.

-President of the Disability Rights Coalition Anne Goss ’19 pointed out that many spaces at Vassar, including some dorms and academic buildings, are inaccessible to those with certain types of physical disabilities.
+The student president of the Disability Rights Coalition pointed out that many spaces at Vassar, including some dorms and academic buildings, are inaccessible to those with certain types of physical disabilities.
 She also said that although the treatment of mental and psychological disabilities available at Vassar has improved, it is not perfect.
-Disability is not talked about much on campus, but Goss argued that it is a vital concern.
+Disability is not talked about much on campus, but she argued that it is a vital concern.
 “Disability affects everybody, regardless of their other identities,” she said.

 Visiting Assistant Professor of Sociology Jasmine Syedullah spoke about the nature—and difficulty—of intersectionality itself, observing, “Part of the challenge of these particular confluences of intersecting struggles is that we get really siloed.
 We think that our own individual interest and investment in our own injuries and harm and risk to our bodies is what should be our reason for being present … We are all in crisis, the crisis is pervasive.
 It has no borders.
 The more we respond to instances of harm as if they are individuated, the more harm we’re going to create … Instances of violence that target particular people have immediate impacts on particular groups and are not equally felt by everyone in the same way, but they are felt by everyone.”